Knowing how to write a good blog post is kind of like knowing how to bake a perfect lasagna.

-Writing a kick-ass blog post is kind of like baking the perfect lasagna.
-You have to start with all the right ingredients, and then you need to layer them one by one to create a finished product that not only looks good from the outside but has interest all the way through.
+You have to start with all the right ingredients, and then you need to layer them one by one to create a finished product that not only looks good from the outside but has flavor all the way through.

-Now, in this analogy, the headline would be the mozzarella cheese on top – it’s what looks beautiful and yummy and draws your attention to get you to cut in and try a piece.
-If the headline doesn’t look good, there’s a good chance no one will ever taste your lasagna… er, I mean read your post 😀
+Now, in this analogy, your headline would be the mozzarella cheese on top.
+It’s what looks beautiful and yummy and draws your reader’s attention to get them to cut in and try a piece.
+If the headline doesn’t look good, odds are no one will ever taste your lasagna… er, I mean read your post 😀

-But once you get them to open it up, what ingredients do you need to keep them reading?
+But once they open it up, what ingredients do you need to keep them reading?
 How do you layer your blog post in a way that makes readers want to eat it up?

-In this post, I’m going to talk about the ingredients you need for your blog post; the elements that will help you build that perfect, mouth-watering piece of content that not only keeps people reading until the last morsel, but will have them coming back for seconds.
+In this post, I’m going to list each ingredient you need to make your writing sizzle.
+You’ll know exactly how to write a good blog post that not only keeps people reading until the last morsel, but will have them coming back for seconds.

-Every post needs to start with an irresistible introduction.
-Your headline is going to get them to click on your link, but if the intro doesn’t capture their interest within the first couple of lines, it’s unlikely they’ll read the rest of the post.
-On the other hand, if you can get them hooked with your preface, they’re more likely to read the whole thing.
+Every excellent post starts with an irresistible introduction.
+Your headline is going to get them to click on your link, but if the intro doesn’t capture their interest within the first couple of lines, they won’t read the rest of the post.
+On the other hand, if they get hooked with your preface, they’ll more likely read the whole thing.

 There are different things you can do in your intro – it’s not a one size fits all kind of thing.
 You can tell a story, or tell a joke – there are many ways to create an instant connection with the reader.
 But what’s important is that your introduction builds on the desire to keep reading.